biosustain/PioGrowth/README.md

 # PioGrowth
-Repository for ShinyLive based app for analysis of Optical Density mesurements produced mainly with a [PioReactor](https://pioreactor.com/)
+Repository for Streamlit app for analysis of optical density (OD) measurements produced mainly with a [PioReactor](https://pioreactor.com/)

-It was created on the basis of three individual
+It was created on the basis of three individual apps

 - [milnus/pioreactor_turbidostat_shiny](https://github.com/milnus/pioreactor_turbidostat_shiny)
 - [milnus/Batch_analysis](https://github.com/milnus/Batch_analysis)